Nathan Barley: Production

+The working title for the series was Box of Slice.

 Pilot

 In the pilot of the show, characters are different from those in the actual series.
 The character of Claire already knows Nathan and Pingu instead of meeting them in the first episode of the series.
 The character of Dan is decidedly darker and gets one up on Nathan and the idiots more often.
 Ned Smanks and Rufus Onslatt do not appear in the pilot, but Spencer Brown does play a minor character in the art gallery scene.
 Jonattan Yeah? makes a brief appearance and is largely the same.
 The pilot was never transmitted, but was included as an extra on the DVD.
-Story elements and some scenes shot for the pilot became used in the third, fourth and fifth episodes of the series, where the familiarity between the characters, and Dan Ashcroft's darker nature, make greater sense in context.
+Story elements and some scenes shot for the pilot were used in the third, fourth and fifth episodes of the series, where the familiarity between the characters, and Dan Ashcroft's darker nature, make greater sense in context.

 Promotion

 The series was promoted across the UK with billboards of Barley ostensibly advertising a fictitious mobile telephone, the Wasp T12 Speechtool ("it's well weapon").
 This device was advertised as being exceptionally loud, with several hugely annoying ringtones, a giant key for the number 5 (allegedly the most commonly used digit), a powerful projector, a business card printer and miniature turntables for scratching MP3s.
 Barley's now-defunct website, www.trashbat.co.ck, served as an official site for the television series.

 The DVD of the series was released in October 2005, featuring all six episodes, a number of extras (including the pilot), and a booklet written by Nathan featuring his artwork.
 The artwork in question is largely a parody of prolific graffiti artist Banksy by Shynola.